 The CEO shall receive a fixed salary which corresponds to a basic remuneration received for the performance of his executive functions.
 This component is designed to reflect the individual's professional profile and level of responsibility and shall not, in any way, be linked to variable parameters or results achieved.
 The fixed element, emanating from the contract of employment, is determined by reference to market practice amongst other factors, and is set at a level that motivates the CEO in striving to attain company long-term strategic and performance objectives.
 Furthermore, the Company does not have the possibility to reclaim any variable remuneration.
 The level of variable remuneration is deemed set at a level that contributes to striving towards attaining the Group's long-term performance goals.
-The level of variable remuneration is set in a manner which maintains an adequate proportion of fixed and variable remuneration.
+The level of variable remuneration.